CMMC 2.0: What You Need to Know About the Latest 2024 Updates

 Will There Be a Grace Period for Compliance with CMMC 2.0?

-As of now, there is no statement from the DoD regarding an official grace period for CMMC 2.0 compliance.
-However, the DoD’s phased rollout is intended to minimize the impact that implementation has on the industrial base.
+The Department of Defense will not be offering a grace period for CMMC 2.0 compliance.
+However, the DoD’s phased rollout is intended to minimize the impact that CMMC implementation has on the defense industrial base (DIB).
+Companies should take proactive steps to meet CMMC requirements as delays in compliance could pose risks to both contract eligibility and national security.

 Will CMMC Replace NIST 800-171?

 Not directly.
-But it is important to understand how CMMC aligns with other cybersecurity regulations.
+But it is important to understand how CMMC aligns with other cybersecurity standards.

 DFARS 7012 (released in 2017) has two critical components: